xsabreusx/Tic-Tac-Toe-Console/README.md

     Alchemist - can swap any two marks positions on the board.

-    Paladin - can "push" marks to adjacent spots on the board that are not occupied.
+    Paladin - can "push" marks to adjacent spots on the board that are not occupied and then place its mark.

+    Chronomage - It can rewind the state of the board up to 3 moves.

+    Note: Alchemists and Paladins are very strong.
+Chronomage is not as strong as expected.

 ### Navigation:
 The program is easy to navigate, by selecting the desired game mode option.